lultypype5R/industrial-equipment/README.md

-Show Tab Count - Shows the tab count on the button that opens the tab switcher
+Fullscreen Scrolling - Hide the top bar when scrolling down